• Skip to primary navigation

 • Convection: If your oven has a convection setting, I recommend using it.
 This setting turns on a fan that helps circulate air more evenly.

-• Flip the slices: To prevent uneven drying, flip the slices around the halfway mark.
+• Flip the slices: To prevent uneven drying, flip the slices around the two-third way mark.
 This also gives you a chance to rotate the pan since some ovens have hot spots.

 NUTRITION